 In divorce, above everything else, your business is an asset.
 It’s also probably one of your most valuable assets.

-The process of ending a marriage is already a snarl of shared assets, parenting plans, and more.
-When there’s a business during divorce, it presents a whole different set of problems and challenges.
+The process of ending a marriage is already a snarl of dividing shared assets, property, and debt.
+When a business factors into the equation, it presents a whole different set of problems and challenges.
 You must consider a number of issues and answer a variety of questions.

 - Are you and your spouse business partners?

 - Did you start the business before the marriage?

 - Did you start the business during the marriage?

 - Do you have outside collaborators or investors?